Vegan for 1 Year: How My Life Has Changed

 1. I think more about how my actions affect the world.
 I am now more aware of the resources we as humans use, consume, abuse, and recycle just from our daily routines and everyday items we deem as necessary.
 From the tons and tons of water used in the meat industry, to the plastic containers our fruit is stored in, I am now more aware of what it takes to actually produce goods that we take for granted.
 For this reason, veganism and minimalism really go together as lifestyles, and I’ve found that both ways of living inform each other really nicely.

 3. I’ve realized my love for animals and life—living creatures.
 I’ve learned there isn’t a difference between a dog and a cow.
 A pig or a cat.
 Animals are friends, not food.
-While “animal rights” is such a large, philosophical, ethical topic that we could discuss for a long time, it all comes down to the fact that caring for animals is important for me.
+They add diversity and interest to our planet and are made for so many more reasons than to be consumed by us.
+Animal rights is such a large, philosophical, ethical topic that we could discuss for a long time, but for me, I’ve realized how much we should really appreciate the creatures around us.

 4. I feel 110% more confident in my health.
 While I always thought people should eat whatever they want, I slowly discovered the power of healthy eating.
 And guess what?
 I WANT to eat this way.